 No bad data, insert select -------------------------- Name Value ---- ----- CPU used when call started 944 CPU used by this session 944 DB time 1,712 redo entries 1,160,421 redo size 476,759,324 undo change vector size 135,184,996 No bad data, PL/SQL loop ------------------------ Name Value ---- ----- CPU used when call started 990 CPU used by this session 990 DB time 1,660 redo entries 1,168,022 redo size 478,337,320 undo change vector size 135,709,056 Duplicate Key (2e6-20), insert select (with huge rollback) ---------------------------------------------------------- Name Value ---- ----- CPU used when call started 1,441 CPU used by this session 1,440 DB time 2,427 redo entries 2,227,412 redo size 638,505,684 undo change vector size 134,958,012 rollback changes - undo records applied 1,049,559 Duplicate Key (2e6-20), PL/SQL loop - bad row reported ------------------------------------------------------ Name Value ---- ----- CPU used when call started 936 CPU used by this session 936 DB time 1,570 redo entries 1,168,345 redo size 478,359,528 undo change vector size 135,502,488 rollback changes - undo records applied 74

-Most of the difference between CPU time and DB time in all the tests was file I/O time (in my case largerly checkpoint wait time, I had small log files, but in larger systems it’s quite common to see a lot of time spent on db file sequential reads as index blocks are read for update).
+Most of the difference between CPU time and DB time in all the tests was file I/O time (in my case largely checkpoint wait time because I happened to have small log files) but in larger systems it’s quite common to see a lot of time spent on db file sequential reads as index blocks are read for update).
 You can see that there’s some “unexpected” variation in CPU time – I wasn’t expecting the PL/SQL loop that failed after nearly 1M inserts to use less CPU than anything else – but the CPU numbers fluctuated a few hundredths of a second across tests, this just happened to be particularly noticeable with the first one I did – so to some extent this was probably affected by background activity relating to space management, job queue processing and all the other virtual machines on the system.